misotanni/misotanni.github.io/fjs/en/compare.md

 On the other hand, Ben Johnston's notation system was created by one person, JI composer Ben Johnston.
 [The most exhaustive article](https://www.jstor.org/stable/833435) about this system lists accidentals up to the 31-limit.
 So does [Kyle Gann's guide](https://kylegann.com/BJNotation.html).

-Here, I will objectively compare both of these systems to the FJS.
+Here, I will compare both of these systems to the FJS.

 ## The Natural Notes